gendetection/UnbiasedGenImage/README.md

 ## Code details

-We provide code for training and validating ResNet50 and Swin-T detectors.
+We provide [Code](https://github.com/gendetection/UnbiasedGenImage) for training and validating ResNet50 and Swin-T detectors.
 This aims to show that:

 1. Detectors trained on the raw GenImage dataset actually learn from existing Biases in compression and image size.
 2. Mitigating these Biases leads to significantly improved Cross-Generator Performance and Robustness towards JPEG-Compression, achieving state-of-the-art results.